Dubioza kolektiv: Firma ilegal (2008–2010)

 Firma ilegal (English: Illegal Enterprise) was the first album where all lyrics were written in the Bosnian language.
 The album addresses the social and political situation and Transition economy in Balkan societies, discussing corruption, privatization vs. social ownership, and the opportunistic political oligarchy.

 5 do 12 (2010–2011)

 Dubioza's fourth album, 5 do 12, was the first to be released online in full and for download free of charge.
 The album featured Plavi orkestar vocalist Saša Lošić, and Macedonian ska punk group, Superhiks.
 The CD release also featured remixes of the songs by other artists and recordings from MTV Live @ Skirlibaba Studio sessions.
-The work continued on the path set by Firma illegal, featuring socially critical lyrics written in the Bosnian language.
+The work continued on the path set by Firma ilegal, featuring socially critical lyrics written in the Bosnian language.

 Wild Wild East (2011–2013)

 Wild Wild East was the first album released for an international audience/market, marking the group's entry onto the international stage some 8 years after its founding.
+The album satirises an array of topics, including the way in which Western Europe looks down at Bosnia and Herzegovina in "Euro Song", capitalism in "Making Money" and the falsehood behind the promises made by the American Dream in "USA".